 The state of Florida is one of the top vacation destinations in the United States.
 From the white, sandy beaches of the coast, to the active nightlife and theme park offerings, Florida attracts tourists and transplants from the entire nation.
-Florida has a large amount of rental properties, and condos are one of the most popular options.
+Florida has a large number of rental properties, and condos are one of the most popular options.

 Many condo residents enjoy the house-like feel a condo has, along with the perks of community offerings such as a pool or fitness center.
 Many condo renters are under the assumption that the landlord's policy covers their condo and their belongings and, unfortunately, this is patently untrue.
 Without a condo insurance policy covering your FL condo, you'll be out of luck should damage, theft or an injury occur.